Summer Exhibition, Royal Academy of Arts (RA), London

 Notable mixed shows include The Art on paper Fair at the Royal College of Art and the Originals, Society of Wildlife Artists and Royal Society of British Artists Open exhibitions at the Mall Galleries.

-Richard's work appears in many collections worldwide; public collections include: Victoria & Albert Museum, The British Library, Trevelyan College University of Durham, Aston University, Chelmsford Museum, Penlee House Gallery and Museum, Leeds Art Gallery, Maidstone Museum, Imperial Health Charity, Art in Healthcare, The Central and Regional Library of Berlin and Federation University Australia, Ballarat, Victoria.
+Richard's work appears in many collections worldwide; public collections include: The Victoria & Albert Museum, British Library, Museum of London, Cartwright Hall Art Gallery, Royal Cornwall Museum, Trevelyan College, University of Durham, Aston University, Chelmsford Museum, Penlee House Museum and Gallery, Leeds Art Gallery, Maidstone Museum, Imperial Health Charity, Art in Healthcare, The Central and Regional Library of Berlin and Federation University Australia, Ballarat, Victoria.

 In 'drypoint' the image is inscribed into the plate surface (in this case, copper), with a sharp etching needle.
 Depending on the force and angle used (and Richard likes to incise the surface very deeply - which, unfortunately, is rather painful on the fingers!) fine, sharp pieces of metal are thrown up either side of the line.
 This burr holds ink, as does the furrow created by the needle, and the result is a warm, velvety line.